NatFantasy/Interview-Task/README.md

 docker run -d -P --link  selenium-hub:hub selenium/node-firefox-debug
 ```

-To get the port number from the running nodes use the below command and use VNC viewer to connect to the instance.
+To get the port numbers from the running nodes use the below command and use VNC viewer to connect to the instances.

 ```sh
 docker ps -a